isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-transf-func/c-abt-transf-func.md

 ---
 description: Transform functionality (Transform) runs on a data workbench server machine to enable the export of log source data for use by other applications.
-seo-description: Transform functionality (Transform) runs on a data workbench server machine to enable the export of log source data for use by other applications.
-seo-title: About Transformation Functionality
 solution: Analytics
 title: About Transformation Functionality
 topic: Data workbench